dungpham91/docker-compose/prometheus-grafana/README.md

 - After run up the compose, access Prometheus with this link [http://localhost:9090](http://localhost:9090).

 - Access Grafana with link [http://localhost:3000](http://localhost:3000) and default admin account to login is: `admin / admin`.

+- To view the resources from Node Exporter, recommended to import dashboard ID `1860`.